wunderio/elasticsearch-readonlyrest/README.md

   version and `YYY` is the readonlyrest version
 * Update `README.md` file for new supported version.
 Latest versions on top
 * Update `.github/workflows/build.yml` by adding a build task for your version
-* Update `.github/workflows/build-and-push.yml` by adding a build task for your version
+* Update `.github/workflows/build-and-push.yml` by adding a build and push task for your version
 * Issue an pull request and wait for review

 ## Build Arguments